 The Career Phase is the one part of the program that’s explicitly about communication instead of design.
 As the final phase of our program, it is built specifically to give you the tools and confidence — while reinforcing the unique design process you defined earlier in the program — you need to find a job.
 It requires a shift for every designer: from learning how to be a designer to learning how to tell the story of your growth as a designer.

-After over five years of working with passionate students and helping over 1,500 graduates launch fulfilling careers in tech, we’ve developed a keen understanding of what goes into getting that first job — both on our end and what you’re empowered to do on yours.
+Over five years of working with passionate students and helping more than 1,500 graduates launch fulfilling tech careers, we’ve developed a keen understanding of what goes into getting that first job.
+With one-on-one career coaching, a robust employer network, and a proven job search framework, our Career Services team is committed to helping you land the job you want.

 During the job-search phase, students meet with a dedicated coach every week, to ensure an effective job search via resume review, mock interviews, and developing the right job-search collateral to tell their story.